greg7mdp/frc-shooter-software/README.md

 Well, I coundn't get the camera to work.
 So I played with it, connected and disconnected it multiple times, used [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md), rebooted multiple times... still no luck.
 During the "apt-get upgrade" which took some time, I was looking at the PI and turning it in my hands when I involunarily popped the sd card out.
 Big mistake: the card was in the middle of being written to and apparently this destroyed the card.
 I couldn't boot on it anymore and it isnt recognized on my other PCs anymore.

-Unfortunately, I have lots of rehular size SD cards around, but no other micro sd, and the spare one I had ordered from Amazon will only arrive tomorrow (sunday).
-So this terminates my PI experiments for the day and gives me the opportunity to write this account you are reading right now.
+Unfortunately, I have lots of regular size SD cards around, but no other micro sd, and the spare one I have ordered from Amazon will only arrive tomorrow (sunday).
+So this ends my PI experiments for the day and gives me the opportunity to write this account you are reading right now.